agoloncser/init-desktop/README.md

 # Desktop init scripts

-This repo installs some basic tools and make some initial configuration to the system.
+This repo installs some basic tools and make some initial configuration to my desktop system.

 Supports: